intuitibits/ease/README.md

 ## Troubleshooting

-If the adapter doesn't appear in WiFi Explorer Pro:
+If the adapter doesn't appear in WiFi Explorer Pro 3 or EASE is not listed as a sensor in Airtool 2:
 * Make sure you have unplugged and plugged back in the adapter after adding the USB device filter in VirtualBox.
 * Make sure the EASE VM is running.
 If the computer went to sleep, VirtualBox will pause the VM and save the VM state.
 You can check the status of the VM in VirtualBox or by using the Vagrant CLI.
     ```bash